Best FFP Scope: Top First Focal Plane Scopes

 Reticle magnification

-In an FFP scope, the reticle must be placed in front of the magnification lens – making it closer to the objective lens (the lens which transmits light to the eyepiece).
+In an FFP scope, the reticle must be placed in front of the magnification lens, which makes it closer to the objective lens (the lens that transmits light to the eyepiece).

 This allows the reticle to be magnified as you adjust the magnification on a variable scope.
 By doing this, you have a reticle that maintains its relationship to the target no matter the magnification ranges, parallax adjustment, magnification setting, or light conditions.
 In short, an FFP scope’s reticle changes size as the magnification increases and decreases.